Payments before maintenance is worked out

 If CMS is not able to work out the child maintenance you are due to pay straight away, you can start to make payments in the meantime.
 These are called “voluntary payments”.
 You can make them until CMS tells you the right amount of child maintenance you have to pay and from when.

 Voluntary payments can prevent arrears building up which you will have to pay on top of the weekly child maintenance amount.
-You can make voluntary payments directly to the receiving parent (parent with care, 2003 scheme).
+You can make voluntary payments directly to the receiving parent.

 Before any payments are made, both parents should agree that the voluntary payments are for child maintenance.
 Both of you should keep a record of all voluntary payments made and received as CMS will need proof when working out if any arrears are due.

 If you know you are going to miss or be late with a child maintenance payment, you should contact CMS straight away.
 If you don’t tell CMS that you're not going to make a payment, they will take action to make sure you do.

 If you use the CMS Collect and Pay service, CMS will begin a number of actions immediately.
 They will either instruct your employer to take the payment from your wages which is called a ‘deductions from earnings order’, or request your bank or building society to take the money from your account.
 Both of these can be done without your permission or any court action.

 If you are paying the receiving parent directly and you fail to keep to that arrangement, the receiving parent can contact CMS and request that they collect the money on their behalf.
 For this service there are collection and distribution fees.